 - Nursing conference reimbursement

-- Paid sick leave
+- Paid time off and sick leave

 - Retirement plans

-- Short term and long term disability
+- Short and long-term disability coverage

 - Tuition reimbursement

-Part Four How to Become a Hospice Nurse
+How to Become a Hospice Nurse

 Step 1: Become a Registered Nurse